Table of Contents

 Typing, data entry, technical knowledge (i.e., coding, mechanics, etc.), product knowledge, etc.

-Responsibility, customer service, time management, conflict resolution, teamwork and many others.
+Responsibility, customer service, time management, sales ability, conflict resolution, teamwork and many others.

 Emotional resilience, Introversion/Extroversion, need for achievement, etc.

-5. What do pre employment assessments commonly measure?
+5. What do pre employment assessments commonly assess?

 Specific Job-related Skills: